Ruegus/-ini-jouse/README.md

 Each of these factory functions returns a requestor function.
 A factory function may throw an exception if it finds problems in its parameters.

 ### Requestor

+A requestor function is any function that takes a callback and a value.